 Roberto Finzi is a partner in the Litigation Department, co-chair of the White Collar & Regulatory Defense Group and a former federal prosecutor.
 His practice focuses on white collar matters, including grand jury and regulatory investigations, enforcement proceedings and internal investigations.
 Since his return from government service in 2006, he has represented individuals and organizations a variety of law enforcement initiatives, including prosecutions and investigations involving insider trading, accounting fraud, criminal anti-trust, violations of the Foreign Corrupt Practices Act and health care fraud.
 His practice also includes providing counsel to clients on all areas of criminal and regulatory investigations and enforcement proceedings.
 He regularly represents indigent defendants in pro bono criminal matters.

 Between February of 1999 and his return to Paul, Weiss in January of 2006, Roberto was an Assistant United States Attorney in the United States Attorney’s Office for the Southern District of New York.
 In his seven years as a federal prosecutor, Roberto handled a wide variety of criminal investigations and prosecutions, conducting numerous jury trials in the district court and briefing and arguing numerous appeals before the Second Circuit.
 In 2003, Roberto became a member of the Southern District’s Securities & Commodities Frauds Task Force.
 In that role, he investigated and tried a variety of cases involving, among other things, accounting fraud, investment advisor fraud and market manipulation.
-Roberto has been recognized by Chambers USA as a leading lawyer in Litigation: White-Collar Crime & Government Investigations.

 The Honorable Gregory H. Woods was nominated to the Southern District bench on May 9, 2013 and was confirmed by the United States Senate on November 9, 2013.
 He graduated magna cum laude from Williams College in 1991 and graduated from Yale Law School in 1995.